mcorning/lct-c/docs/Heroku.md

 2. Enable Automatic Deploys
 3. Deploy Branch (if necessary)
 4. Build can take several minutes...
+5. You will see the following checks if all goes well:
+   1. Recieve code from Github
+   2. Build master
+   3. Release phase
+   4. Deploy to Heroku

+>Your app was successfully deployed

+You may still see a runtime error.
+See Issues below.

-> You can start the app with Open app button (top right corner)
+You can start the app with Open app button (top right corner)

 ## Issues